jquacinella/IS607_Project/Project.md

 The Supplemental Nutrition Assistance Program, also known as "The Food Stamp Program", is a federal aid program which provides financial assistance for purchasing food to low- and no-income people living in the U.S.  This program is administered by the U.S. Department of Agriculture, though benefits are distributed by individual U.S. states.
 They can be used to purchase any prepackaged edible foods, regardless of nutritional value (e.g. soft drinks and confections).

 The "Food and Nutrition Service" relies on data from the SNAP Quality Control (SNAP QC) database, to monitor changes in population and policy over time.
 This database is an "edited version of the raw datafile of monthly case reviews conducted by State SNAP agencies to assess the accuracy of eligibility determinations and benefit calculations for each State’s SNAP caseload".
 Documentation from the Dept of Agriculture describes the process each state goes through to provide, from making sure populations are not oversampled, and how many samples to submit based on state population.
-This document also describes how the Federal government cleans the raw State data to create the SNAP QC database ([Ref 1][1]).
+This document also describes how the Federal government cleans the raw State data to create the SNAP QC database ^[Ref1][1] .

 ### Hypothesis